 Needless to say, you want to control evaporative water loss as best you can.

 Another is to use a “liquid pool cover.”
 This is a chemical you add to your water that forms an invisible barrier on the surface that cuts down on evaporation.
-You won’t notice this substance while you are swimming, but as soon you’ve left the pool and the water settles, the barrier reforms.
+You won’t notice this substance while you are swimming, but as soon as you’ve left the pool and the water settles, the barrier reforms.
 Again, this approach can be effective, but the chemical is slowly broken down and must be replaced monthly.

 Perhaps the best solution is to install an automatic safety cover.
 Not only can you deploy it each night with the flip of a switch and prevent costly water and heat loss, it also keeps your family safe by preventing children and pets from entering the pool without supervision.

+Is Your Pool Losing Water Overnight?
 Let’s Address Your Water Loss Concerns